paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 The verifier contains either symmetric or asymmetric public keys corresponding to each authenticator.
 While both types of keys SHALL be protected against modification, symmetric keys SHALL additionally be strongly protected against unauthorized disclosure.

 The challenge nonce SHALL be at least 64 bits in length, and SHALL either be unique over the lifetime of the authenticator or statistically unique (generated using an approved random number generator).
 The verification operation SHALL use approved cryptography.

-***Attestation certificate verification?
-Otherwise how do we know it's a multifactor authentication?
-Issuer trust?***

 #### 5.2.
 General Authenticator Requirements